kauemurakami/minimals_state_manager/README.md

 ### Providers
-Providers manage the complete setup, lifecycle, and destruction of your state controllers in the widget tree.
+Providers manage the complete setup, lifecycle, and destruction of your state notifier in the widget tree.
-Providers inject, govern, and bound your state controllers directly to specific segments of the Flutter Widget Tree.
+Providers inject, govern, and bound your state notifiers directly to specific segments of the Flutter Widget Tree.
 You don't need to be tied to our `MinNotifier`.
 They are completely decoupled from any single state architecture: you can pass our specialized `MinNotifier`, a standard `ChangeNotifier`, a `ValueNotifier`, or any custom class implementing the native `Listenable` interface, not only our

 #### Single Provider